 At the beginning of the 2000s, the Departmental Council of Indre-et-Loire, which owns the Royal Fortress of Chinon, decided to launch a major project to modernise the monument.
 New parts of the Fortress were opened to visitors and a contemporary building was built to house the entrance area, a gift shop and a space for temporary exhibitions.
 Restoration work began on the ramparts and the towers.
 The royal lodgings, having been in ruins for 200 years, were fitted with a new framework and a roof.

-- Two other rooms are devoted to the history of the Fortress where you’ll find multimedia terminals, scale models and archaeological collections found during recent excavations.
+- Two rooms are devoted to the history of the fortress, with multimedia terminals, scale-models and archaeological collections taken from recent excavations.